 Jerk with a Heart of Gold: Aside from his schoolgirl fetish, he's actually a model citizen.
 Kimura can sometimes be seen picking up litter on his way home and depositing it in recycling bins, and regularly donates to charity for the sake of world peace.

 Loveable Sex Maniac: The guy ditched his own class to sit in on Minamo's, so he could stare at the girls in their swimsuits.
-And at the Culture Fest, he wanted a glass of pool water that Kagura and the rest of the team had been swimming in.
+And at the Culture Fest, he wanted a glass of water from the pool where Kagura and the rest of the team were swimming.

 Nice Guy: If you can look past his crazy love of high school girls, you'll see he is a kind man.

 The One Guy: Technically, there are two or three other recurring guys.
 However, they don't have names.
 He's also the only male character who appears in the opening, besides Chiyo's dad.

 My Friends... and Zoidberg: Kaorin occasionally joins the main cast of friends but normally because of Sakaki.
 Otherwise she has no strong friendship with any of the main girls and vise versa.
 Some fans consider her as a minor character instead as one of the main girls.